-The Directors' pay award was implemented in March 2023 with the exception of the Chief Fire Officer who elected to remain at current salary levels pending the outcome of Gold Book Employer National Negotiations.
+The Directors' pay award was implemented in March 2023 except for the Chief Fire Officer who elected to remain at current salary levels pending the outcome of Gold Book Employer National Negotiations.
 National agreement for the Chief Fire Officer was reached in May 2023 for pay awards effective from 1st January 2022 and 1st January 2023.

 The backdated salary and employer pension contributions from the 1st January 2022 have not been included within these totals.
-The total backdated salary payment is $\pounds 10,874$ and the total backdated employer pension contribution is $\pounds 3,132$ .
+The total backdated salary payment is £10,874 and the total backdated employer pension contribution is £3,132.